camille-codes/bioinformatics/README.md

 # Bioinformatics
-Projects under this field:
+Projects under this repository:
-* DNA_analysis - This project counts the number of nucleotides present in the DNA, transcribe the DNA to RNA, and return the complement DNA strand.
+* DNA_analysis - This program counts the number of nucleotides present in the DNA, transcribe the DNA to RNA, and return the complement DNA strand.
+* FAST_CG - This program calculates the proportion of CG in DNA samples of files in FASTA format